Common collaboration mistakes and how to avoid them

 Collaboration tips to get your teams to communicate like pros

-Below down are some tips (in no particular order) that could help you foster collaboration within your team.
+Below are some tips (in no particular order) that could help you foster collaboration within your team.

 • Align everyone right from the beginning